MANUAL

 1.4.
 Modules

-πŸ’œ Wisp: okay: if we wanted, we could save a ton of space on a ton of tracks. most of our songs are made in OpenMPT, which has tiny project files (modules), usually smaller than any audio format they're exported to, and they're even tinier when they're Amiga-compatible .MODs like we're making. so we could exchange all our Opus files for the original modules whenever applicable. the main reason why not is your browser & music player software probably wouldn't know how to play it, or would play it with a low-pass filter we don't intend to be enabled.
+💜 Wisp: okay: if we wanted, we could save a ton of space on a ton of tracks. most of our songs are made in OpenMPT, which has tiny project files (modules), usually smaller than any audio format they're exported to, and they're even tinier when they're Amiga-compatible .MODs like we're making. so we could exchange all our MP3 files for the original modules whenever applicable. the main reason why not is your browser & music player software probably wouldn't know how to play it, or (in the rare case it uses libmodplug or whatever) would play it with a low-pass filter we don't intend to be enabled.

 we could just offer them as separate downloads, but we're not doing that either because some of the sample names are mildly sensitive, and we haven't worked out the logistics behind locating & generating sanitized copies of all the modules.